 This course is for students interested in pursuing the medical field as a career.
+It is Part I of a two-part nursing assistant course, which takes 2 years to complete.
+The course will cover an introduction to nursing assistant, scientific principles, including medical terminology, basic human needs, communication, infection control, safety, mobility, measuring and recording vital signs, height, and weight.
+Students will also learn to recognize and perform cardiopulmonary resuscitation and basic first aid measures.
 The focus is on encouraging students to become State Certified Nursing Assistants at its completion, but is also beneficial to students who wish basic medical knowledge used in all medical occupations from radiology to veterinary medicine.
 This course is a combination of classroom and supervised clinical experiences.
 Students will review anatomy and physiology, learn terminology in order to provide basic emergency care, learn patient care and comfort measures, principles of nutrition and fluid balance, special care procedures, body systems, and common disorders, and will also cover the expanded role of the nursing assistant, responding to basic emergencies, and employment opportunities and career growth.
-During the 2nd quarter, the students must have a TB skin test, physical exam, and proof of chicken pox in order to have clinical experiences outside of class and to be able to take the State certification test.
+During the 2nd semester , the students must have a TB skin test, physical exam, and proof of chicken pox in order to have clinical experiences outside of class and to be able to take the State certification test.